ejfox/sStory/README.md

 <link rel="stylesheet" href="style.css" type="text/css" media="screen" charset="utf-8">
 ```

-You will also need a DOM element with the id of **#content** which sStory will use to fill the story.
+You will also need a DOM element with the id of **#content** which sStory will fill with the content of the story.
 ```
 <body>
 <div id="#content"></div>